textileio/storage-js-basic-demo/README.md

 View the [live demos here](https://textileio.github.io/storage-js-basic-demo/).

+To run the NEAR dApp on mainnet yourself (locally), you'd likely want to make the [following changes](https://github.com/textileio/storage-js-basic-demo/compare/near-mainnet).

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).